-Las Vegas' Pinball Hall of Fame - Planeta.com
+Las Vegas’ Pinball Hall of Fame

 Photo

-Breaking News (July 2018) – The Hall of Fame has announced its plan to move to a new location.
+The Hall of Fame has announced its plan to move to a new location in 2021.
 Details on Vital Vegas and Pinside.

 Las Vegas – Talk a stroll along the nostalgia curve.
 Among our favorite places to visit is the Pinball Hall of Fame, 1610 East Tropicana, a 10,000-square warehouse with rows and rows of playable pinball machines.
 It’s an amazing hands-on museum and one more reason to visit Trop.
 Just put your quarters into the machines you want to play.